hilmanyusoh/Restaurant_Forecasting/README.md

 # *Balaji Fast food Sales **

 ## **Overview**
-1.Load the data: Load the CSV file into a pandas DataFrame.
+- 1.Load the data: Load the CSV file into a pandas DataFrame.
-2.Removing rows with missing values (NaN) from the dataset 3.Categorizing sales into daytime and nighttime 4.Group by time and items:
+- 2.Removing rows with missing values (NaN) from the dataset
+- 3.Categorizing sales into daytime and nighttime
+- Group by time and items:
-5.Visualize the data (Optional):
+- Visualize the data (Optional):
   * 5.1 Total Sales Distribution by Time of Sale
   * 5.2 Daytime: Menu vs Beverages
   * 5.3 Nighttime: Menu vs Beverages